Adopted by the 70th WMA General Assembly, Tbilisi, Georgia, October 2019

 Non-communicable diseases (NCDs) are the leading causes of death worldwide.
 Every year 40 million people die from NCDs .
 The most common causes of these diseases are poorly balanced diet and physical inactivity.
 A high level of free sugar consumption has been associated with NCDs because of its association with obesity and poor dietary quality.

-According to the World Health Organization (WHO), free sugar intake that is sugar that is added to foods and beverages by the manufacturer, cook or consumer that results in excess energy intake which in turn may lead to parallel changes in body weight.
+According to the World Health Organization (WHO), free sugar is sugar that is added to foods and beverages by the manufacturer, cook or consumer that results in excess energy intake which in turn may lead to parallel changes in body weight.

 WHO defines free sugar as ‘all sugars that are added during food manufacturing and preparation as well as sugars that are naturally present in honey, syrups, fruit juices, and fruit concentrates.’